Tax Return

 General Tax Return Obligations

 Many countries treat rental income as personal or business income and require you to declare it even if you use intermediary platforms.
 Local regulations often determine whether your activity is classified as 'professional' or 'non-professional' based on specific criteria such as the number of properties, income volume, or days rented.
-In many jurisdictions, registering as a business is a legal obligation rather than a voluntary choice once certain thresholds are met.
+In many jurisdictions, registering as a business is a legal obligation rather than a voluntary choice once these thresholds are met.

 Platform-Specific Tax Reporting Requirements